 Note 2: Sarah Saqui, The Psyche

-Sarah Saqui was apparently also a well known singer, who married three times and lived out her days in New York, leaving Melbourne with her third husband Charles Eugene Pratt, in the mid 1870s, before Maie was born.
-We have no evidence Maie ever met (or even knew about) her notorious grand-aunt, and given the difference in age and their known histories, it seems unlikely.
+Sarah Saqui was also a singer, who married several times and apparently lived out her days in New York.
+She left Melbourne after marrying visiting US musician Charles Eugene Pratt on 13 September 1875, well before Maie was born.
+We have no evidence Maie ever met (or even knew about) her grand-aunt, and given the difference in age and their known histories, it seems unlikely.
 Sarah had at least one child by Pratt in the US, but the later fate of this interesting woman is unknown.

 May 2019, updated January 2020.

 To John Shrimski, a second cousin of Maie Saqui, for his assistance and encouragement.

 - John Paddy Carstairs (1941) Bunch, a Biography of Nelson Keys.
 Hurst and Blackett

 - Ian Dicker (1974) J.C.W.
 A Short Biography of James Cassius Williamson.
 The Elizabeth Tudor Press

 - Black & White Illustrated Budget Magazine (1899).
 London, Black and White Pub.
 Co.
 Digitized by Smithsonian Libraries.

 - Steve Harris (2018) The Prince and the Assassin: Australia’s First Royal Tour and Portent of World Terror.
 Melbourne Books.